 Where deals stall:

-• Startup scrambles for answers (no centralized documentation)
+- Startup scrambles for answers (no centralised documentation)

 Why this kills deals: Enterprise buyers receive dozens of vendor questionnaires.
 If yours takes 3+ weeks to return, you signal immaturity.
 Buyers interpret slow responses as "they don't have their act together."